anoma/namada/documentation/docs/src/user-interfaces/web-wallet-interface.md

 * Core application is built on React/TypeScript
 * State management with Redux
 * Application styling is accomplished with styled-components
-* Extensive usage of WASM compiled Rust code from the common Anoma code base is encouraged where ever feasible.
+* Extensive usage of WASM compiled Rust code from the common Namada code base is encouraged where ever feasible.